 When using an ampoule containing 0.5 ml of vaccine for immunization of children,

-the vaccine in the ampoule must be destroyed immediately.
+The vaccine in the ampoule must be destroyed immediately.

 SIDE EFFECT